EPIC-Campus-LPS/dsa-f24-7segement-NorahAhnstedt/README.md

 - Write a python script called `cleanup.py` to turn off all GPIO pins on your Pi.
 This script will need to set all pins as output first, then set the output to Low.
 - Use a light bulb to test your code.

-- [ ] Upload your code to this repository
+- [ x] Upload your code to this repository

 ## Part II - 7 Segment Display